-There are many training bodies who deal with the Magnetoscopic Training (MT) of operators, in accordance with UNI EN ISO 9712:2012, such as Bureau Veritas, which issue the certificate of attendance training.
+There are many facilities that offer Magnetoscopic Training (MT) for operators, in accordance with UNI EN ISO 9712:2012, such as Bureau Veritas, which issues the certificate of attendance training.

 This is a prerequisite for taking the exam to be certified according to the specific level.

 In this article we have highlighted what flaw inspection is, and the importance it plays in preventing the breaking of various types of pieces that we can find everywhere, around us.

 All over the world, many have experienced several cases of negligence in material checks, which have caused even fatal damage.